citizenfx/natives/HUD/SetPedAiBlipHasCone.md

 ```

 ```
-Hash collision
 If used with a Ped that has an AI blip as the first argument:
 - if p1 is true, a view cone is displayed with the AI blip
 ```

 ## Parameters